easafe/monies/docs/README.md

 ## Budgets

 A budget is a purported expending for a time period.

-The max budget is an amount expected to be spent over n days.
+Max budget is an amount expected to be spent over n days.
 Users may:

 * Add any number of max budgets for periods
 * Delete a given max budget